Gilpin Hotel & Lakehouse

 There are six junior suites, all of which are located in their own wing and have patio doors leading onto the gardens and outdoor tables and chairs.
 Most rooms have a king-size bed and large bathrooms with walk-in showers and spa baths (Kentmere has a normal bath).
 Troutbeck has great views in three different directions and Grassmere uses rich and warm colors to complement antique mahogany furniture.
 Patterdale is light and airy whilst Thirlmere has an antique Moroccan queen size bed and is split level like Grassmere adding extra depth.

 These six suites are the most spacious option in the hotel (45sqm) and feature king-size beds and separate bathrooms with walk-in showers and beautiful bathtubs.
-As their name suggests, from the cozy interior with living area and fireplace, patio doors lead onto decked gardens and a submerged cedarwood hot tub.
+As their name suggests, from the cosy interior with living area and fireplace, patio doors lead onto decked gardens and a submerged cedarwood hot tub.
 Cat Bells has its own garden and uses a range of coffee shades, Crinkle Crags features an eclectic but warm decor with Middle Eastern and African influences and faces south like the Dollywagon Pike suite.
 Haystacks' interior is reminiscent of Amazonian forests with a tree trunk coffee table and shares afternoon sunlight with St Sunday Crag.
 Finally Sergeant Man is a suite with complete privacy, serene decor and high ceilings.

 |Gilpin Lake House Suites||